 The Modified Cam-clay model requires the input of two state variables.
-The preconsolidation pressure, $P_c$ , determines the size of the yield surface and the initial void ratio, $e_o$ , the amount of compression the soil has undergone.
+The preconsolidation pressure, P_c , determines the size of the yield surface and the initial void ratio, e_o , the amount of compression the soil has undergone.
 These parameters are input in the Cam clay material parameters and, using material spatial variations, may be easily varied with depth.

-Alternatively, they can be calculated during the $K_0$ initialisation.
-For a normally consolidated clay, the coefficient of lateral earth pressure, $K_0$ needs to be defined.
-Once, the stresses are calculated, the pre-consolidation pressure is known as the soil lies on the yield surface.
-If the specific volume of the soil of the Normal Consolidation Line, N, at a pressure of 1.0 is provided, the specific volume on the stable state boundary surface for the stress state can be calculated during K0 initialisation and hence the value of the initial void ratio, $e_0$ .
+Alternatively, they can be calculated during the K_0 initialisation.
+For a normally consolidated clay, the Coefficient of lateral earth pressure of normally consolidated clay, K_0 , needs to be defined.
+Once the stresses are calculated, the pre-consolidation pressure is known as the soil lies on the yield surface.
+If the Specific volume of the soil on the NCL (Normal Consolidation Line), N, at a pressure of 1.0 is provided, the specific volume on the stable state boundary surface for the stress state can be calculated during K_0 initialisation and hence the value of the initial void ratio, e_0 .
 In the absence of N, the value from the material property input will be used.

-For over-consolidated soils the value of $K_0$ can be calculated using the equation:
+For over-consolidated soils the value of K_0 can be calculated using the equation:

-$$K_0 = ocr.K{nc} - \frac{\nu{ul}}{1 - \nu{ul}}(ocr - 1)$$
+$$K_0 = ocr.K{nc} - \frac{v{ul}}{1 - v{ul}}(ocr - 1)$$

-where ocr is the over-consolidation ratio (ocr= $\sigma{vmax}/\sigma_v$ where $\sigma_vmax$ is maximum historic vertical stress applied to the soil), $K{nc}$ the coefficient of lateral earth pressure for normal consolidation (i.e. $K_0$ for a normally consolidated soil) and $v{ul}$ is the Poisson's ratio of the soil during unloading.
+where: ocr is the Over-consolidation ratio (ocr= σ{vmax}/σ_v where σ_v max is maximum historic vertical stress applied to the soil), K{nc} the coefficient of lateral earth pressure for normal consolidation (i.e. K_0 for a normally consolidated soil) and ν{ul} is the Poisson's ratio (for the soil) for unloading.

-Material spatial variations can be applied to the $K_0$ parameters and to the ocr in particular.
+Material spatial variations can be applied to the K_0 parameters and to the ocr in particular.
 Close to the surface the ocr changes very rapidly, going to infinity, when the vertical stress goes to zero.
 In this case a much more reduced value of ocr must be input to avoid problems with its interpolation at the element Gauss points.

-The initialisation of $K_0$ ground conditions requires a first loading increment in which just the soil loads and groundwater conditions are applied.
-For $K_0$ conditions to be valid, both the soil layers and the phreatic surface must be horizontal.
+The initialisation of K_0 ground conditions requires a first loading increment in which just the soil loads and groundwater conditions are applied.
+For K_0 conditions to be valid, both the soil layers and the phreatic surface must be horizontal.
 Also, the vertical boundaries at the edges of the model must allow free movement in the vertical direction but be restrained in the horizontal direction.
 If these conditions are strictly met the internal stress field applied to the soil will exactly balance the loads and the soil will not displace.